ThomasBallardCI/Hexi-Skate-HardwareM1/readme1.md

 changed background color darker for a better contrast between content and background for readability and accessability - from #35363a to #1E1E1E

+breakpoint added for keep nav aligned for galaxy fold 280px screen - Known issue content apears to the left with content showing on the right when scrolling.
+No time to fix